-In a previous post, I outlined why creating a multi-channel ABM approach is so important to maximizing engagement on your ABM programs.
+In a previous post, I outlined why creating a multi-channel ABM approach is so important to maximizing engagement with an ABM campaign.
 In this post, I’ll let you know where to start, how to start, and why.

 Too often I hear marketing leaders say something along the lines of, “Okay we think we’re ready to start ABM.”
 This is usually a bad sign.